asciamanna/asciamanna.github.io/_drafts/code-coverage-complications.md

 tags: ['metrics', 'unit testing', 'tdd', 'anti-patterns']
 ---

 Commonly I see the measurement of unit test coverage contribute to the continuation of poor development practices.
 Often when teams try to improve their code coverage, they unwittingly create more problematic code that continues to be a drag on the organization.
-Increasing code coverage without improving development practices, isn't likely to lead to improvements in the quality of the software.
+Increasing code coverage without improving development practices isn't likely to lead to improvements in the quality of the software.
 <!--more-->

 <figure>